openknowledge-archive/opsmanual/sysadmin/index.rst

 -----------

 -  Joel Rebello: Full-time sysadmin
--  Bobby Donovan: Blogfarm sysadmin (0.1 FTE)
+-  Nigel Babu: Part-time sysadmin

 At various times, the following people have provided advice and support to the sysadmin team: